xamvvm/xamvvm/README.md

 ```

 - To send messages just use PageFactory static Factory methods or use fluent extensions.

+## PageFactoryCommand
+- Generic PCL ICommand implementation
+- Currently it does not support Command parameters

 ## Cheatsheet
 More documentation coming soon...